Nice to meet you.

 The different functions and features of a proxy server can also depend on whether it’s private or public.

-For instance, a public proxy server, sometimes referred to as an open proxy server, are proxies that anyone can use.
-This is made possible by the fact that proxies can handle thousands of connections at the same time.
+A public proxy server, sometimes referred to as an open proxy server, is a proxy that anyone can use.
+Such proxies can handle thousands of connections at the same time, making this possible.

-Public proxies, which include HTTP and SOCKS proxies, are free to use.
+Public proxies, including HTTP and SOCKS proxies, are free to use.
 However, they tend to be unstable and can sometimes be overloaded and stop functioning.
-Your connection could drop and the speed could be relatively slow.
+Your connection could drop, and the speed could be relatively slow.

 A private proxy server won’t be available for everyone, and you’ll need to buy one to be able to use it.
 You’ll also need a username and password, and because it’s private, it's much faster and boasts a stronger connection than public proxies.

-• A proxy hides your IP address so you can become anonymous.
+• Anonymity: A proxy server hides your IP address, allowing you to browse the internet anonymously.

-• Proxies are configured to specific browsers or programs, not the entire network.
+• Limited configuration: Proxies are often set up for specific browsers or applications, not for the entire network.

-• A proxy does not encrypt traffic or any of your data, leaving you at risk.
+• No encryption: A proxy does not encrypt your data, leaving it vulnerable to interception.

-• Connection speeds can be slow when the proxy server is being used by multiple people.
-To avoid this, you’ll need to pay for a private proxy server.
+• Potential for slow speeds: When a proxy server is used by many people, connection speeds can slow down.
+To avoid this, you may need to invest in a private proxy server.

 What is a VPN?

 Like a proxy, a VPN will reroute your internet traffic using a remote server that hides your IP address so websites can’t see your original IP or location.
-Unlike a proxy, a VPN encrypts your information and secures 100% of your movements as you use the internet.
+What it does differently, is that it encrypts your information and secures 100% of your movements as you use the internet.

 The added step of encryption means you get the benefit of data security and privacy in addition to anonymity.
 Because of this, data within your online banking apps or credit score websites are secure through a VPN, whereas they would still be vulnerable to hackers with a proxy.

-A VPN also works on the operating system level instead of the application level, which means it redirects all of your traffic regardless if it comes from your browser or a background application.
+A VPN also works on the operating system level instead of the application level, which means it redirects all traffic regardless of whether it comes from your browser or a background application.

 Types of VPNs

 There are two basic types of VPNs.
-Which one you use is going to depend on what you need the VPN for.
+Which one you use will depend on your needs.

 1. Remote access VPN